LalithaPalleti/WeeklyProgress_Lalitha-/README.md

 TO DO List - (task for week July 09- July 15 2018)
 - Complete learning Machine Learning upto Lesson 13

+TO DO List - (task for week July 16 - July 22 2018)
+- Complete learnng remaining 2 lessons and machine learning project